Baked Chicken Cordon Bleu

 Thank you Danielle!
 It’s one of my favorites, the second being saltimbocca. 🙂

-I love that this is not deep fried, it looks perfect!
-That mustard sauce looks incredible to top it off with!
+I love that this is not deep fried, it was perfect!
+That mustard sauce was incredible to top it off with!

 Thanks so much Denise.
 I appreciate it.

 I love that this chicken cordon bleu is not fried and that you used thighs.
-This will be a meal that the whole family will enjoy and asking to make time and time again.
+This meal was enjoyed by the whole family and I’m sure they’ll be asking me to make time and time again.

 Thank you Kelly!
 Yes, all of my siblings and their kids now make this dish.
 It’s so easy.

 It’s been too long since I’ve had chicken cordon bleu.
-Looks so delicious with that cheese oozing out!
+This was delicious and I love that cheese oozing out!
 Yum!

 Thank you Tammy.
 The cheese is one of my favorite things about this dish.
 That and the mustard sauce!